stain/ro-crate-paper/manuscript.md

 ## Bioinformatics workflows

-[WorkflowHub.eu](https://workflowhub.eu/) is a European cross-domain registry of computational workflows, supported by European Open Science Cloud projects like [EOSC-Life](https://www.eosc-life.eu/) and research infrastructures, including the pan-European bioinformatics network [ELIXIR](https://elixir-europe.org/).
+[WorkflowHub.eu](https://workflowhub.eu/) is a European cross-domain registry of computational workflows, supported by European Open Science Cloud projects like [EOSC-Life](https://www.eosc-life.eu/) and research infrastructures, including the pan-European bioinformatics network [ELIXIR](https://elixir-europe.org/) [@doi:10.1016/j.tibtech.2012.02.002].
 As part of promoting workflows as reusable tools, the WorkflowHub includes documentation and high-level rendering of the workflow structure independent of its native workflow definition format - the rationale is that a domain scientist looking for a particular computational analysis can browse all relevant workflows before narrowing down their workflow engine requirements.
 As such the WorkflowHub is intended largely as a registry over workflows already deposited in repositories specific to particular workflow languages and domains, such as UseGalaxy.eu and Nextflow nf-core.

 Being cross-domain also means the WorkflowHub has to cater for many different workflow systems.
 Many of these, for instance Nextflow and Snakemake, by their script-like nature, reference multiple neighbouring files typically maintained in a GitHub repository.
 The WorkflowHub has therefore adapted RO-Crate as the packaging mechanism typing and annotating the constituent files of a workflow, crucially marking up the workflow language, as many workflow engines use common file extensions like *.xml and *.json.
 RO-Crates can thus be used for interoperable deposition of workflows to the WorkflowHub, but is also used by the archive downloading workflows, embedding metadata registered with the Workflow Hub entry and translated workflow definitions such as abstract CWL and diagrams.

 In WorkflowHub, RO-Crate therefore can be seen as taking on the role of an interoperability layer between registries, repositories and users.
 The iterative development between Workflow Hub developers and RO-Crate community heavily informed the creation of the [Bioschemas profile for Computational Workflow](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/), which again informed the [RO-Crate 1.1 specification on workflows](https://www.researchobject.org/ro-crate/1.1/workflows.html) and led to the RO-Crate Python library and WorkflowHub’s [Workflow RO-Crate profile](https://about.workflowhub.eu/Workflow-RO-Crate/) which in a similar fashion to RO-Crate itself recommends which workflow resources and descriptions are required.
 This co-development across project boundaries exemplifies the drive for simplicity at the same time as establishing best practices.

-While RO-Crates in Workflow Hub so far has focused on workflows that are ready to be run, they are now moving into the development of Workflow Run RO-Crate, for the purposes of benchmarking, testing and executing workflows.
+While RO-Crates in Workflow Hub so far has focused on workflows that are ready to be run, they are now moving into the development of a profile _Workflow Run RO-Crate_, for the purposes of benchmarking, testing and executing workflows [@doi:10.5281/zenodo.4605654].
+As such RO-Crate serves multiple roles, both as container of a workflow definition that may be executed, but also of a workflow execution and test results.

-(... more on provenance, abstract CWL, testing, execution, Galaxy converter)

 ## Regulatory Sciences